shaynerimer/challenge_prep/Readme.md

 Unit testing for all CRUD operations is provided using Jest and Prisma Mocking (to ensure the application database is not impacted).
 Two test groups are provided:
 - **Test Environment Validation** - Ensures the mock prisma environment is configured correctly and all resolvers have been copied from the production to test environment.
-- **CRUD Unit Tests** - Specific unit tests for all Create, Retreive, Update, and Delete operations
+- **CRUD Unit Tests** - Specific unit tests for all Create, Read, Update, and Delete operations

 ```bash
 cd graphql_engine